lucrybpin/Super-Trunfo-js/README.md

 - **renderCard**: render your card in the screen using renderCard

 ###Development:
 Now starting to focus in the player and combat stuff.
-Jesus be with you!

 ###NOTE:
-Due to my final course paper I have to pause the project.
+Due to my final course work have to pause the project.
 I believe in 2017 I'll be back with this project (not sure).

+That is it.
+Jesus be with you!